RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 * When loading a file from the PDB, the order of HETATM and LINK records is important for reading it into Rosetta.
 Since pdb files are usually not formatted for Rosetta-compatibility, connections can be determined internally, ignoring the order of records.
 Instead atom distances are used to determine protein-sugar and sugar-sugar connections.

         -auto_detect_glycan_connections
+        -maintain_links

     * the maximum and minimum bond lengths for a conection to be found are at a default of 1.15 and 1.65 A. Since many structures are chemically incorrect, these parameters can be changed to detect unphysical bonds, too:

              -min_bond_length < Real >
              -max_bond_length < Real >
     * if automatic detection fails, all bond calculations and connections can be monitored with ```-out::level 999```
+    * Maintain links option should generally be used for loading pdbs.
+If you are having issues, try turning it off.

 ### GLYCAM
 In order to load GLYCAM structures, one can pass the option ```-glycam_pdb_format``` in order to load in this type of file.